skx/github-action-tester/README.md

 # GitHub Action for Running tests

-This repository contains a simple GitHub Action implementation, which allows you to run a shell-script every time an event occurs within your repository.
+This repository contains a simple GitHub Action which allows you to run a shell-script every time an event occurs within your repository.

 If your shell-script terminates with an exit-code of 0 that is regarded as a pass, otherwise the action will be marked as a failure.